NOTE: This page documents the most commonly asked questions. For additional help, please visit the Support page, or use

 - OpenSprinkler’s has a built-in web interface and runs programs on its own.
 It does not rely on proprietary or PC-only software, or cloud-only software.
 The web interface works with any modern (including mobile) browser.
 The HTTP API is well documented and allows local access without going through cloud server.
 Our mobile app is free and supports all major platforms.

-- You can easily expand the number of zones up to 72.
+- You can easily expand the number of zones up to 72 or even 200 (using OSPi).
 The cost is considerably cheaper than competing products on the market.

-- The software provides an advanced set of features, such as support for rain sensor, flow sensor, program start switch; manual control using buttons, special station such as remote, radio frequency (RF), GPIO, and HTTP stations.
-It offers flexible program start times, graphical preview of program schedules and logging data, custom zone and program names, support to run zones either in sequence or parallel, water time down to 1-second precision.
+- The software provides an advanced set of features, such as water time down to 1-second precision, support for two independent master zones; support for pausing station runs; support for rain sensor, flow sensor, program start switch; manual control using buttons, special station such as remote, radio frequency (RF), GPIO, and HTTP stations.
+It offers flexible program start times, graphical preview of program schedules and logging data, custom zone and program names, support to run zones either in sequence or parallel.
 These features are rarely found in competing products.

 - OpenSprinkler is shipped worldwide, and supports more than 20 different languages.

 - OpenSprinkler is built on open-source hardware and software.
 Its design files are publicly available.
 There is a strong educational aspect of it.
 If you are a technical developer, you can easily customize and extend its functionality, both in software and hardware.

 Installation and Usage